 After investing in several technology companies, a pioneering robotic surgery company and other successful business ventures, Robert Duggan invested in a biotech firm called Pharmacyclics.
 He was motivated to buy shares because of its drug that treated brain tumors similar to those that his son suffered from.

-Pharmacyclics has developed an effective treatment for lymphoma and leukemia.
-Pharmacyclics’ new drug was approved by the FDA in November 2013 for the treatment of mantle cell lymphoma (MCL) and in February 2014 for the treatment of chronic lymphocytic leukemia (CLL), for patients who have had at least one previous treatment.
+The tumor drug ended up failing to gain regulatory approval, however a second medicine in Pharamyclics’ stable has become an effective treatment for lymphoma and leukemia.
+Pharmacyclics’ new drug is called ibrutinib.
+It was approved by the FDA in November 2013 for the treatment of mantle cell lymphoma (MCL) and in February 2014 for the treatment of chronic lymphocytic leukemia (CLL).
+This drug is now marketed in the U.S. under the brand name, Imbruvica.

-In 1999, Robert Duggan received “La Legion D’Honneur” from the President of France at that time, Jacques Chirac.
-The award recognizes him for the introduction of robotic surgical technology to the French healthcare system and its significant impact on reducing patient trauma, reducing patient recovery time, and reducing healthcare cost.
+In 1999, Robert Duggan received the “La Legion D’Honneur” from the President of France, Jacques Chirac.
+The award recognizes Mr. Duggan for the introduction of robotic surgical technology to the French healthcare system and its significant impact on reducing patient trauma, reducing patient recovery time, and reducing healthcare cost.